MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-android.md

 * Copy the **google-services.json** file into the root of your Android specific project using Visual Studio so that the file is visible in the solution.
 * Close and reopen your solution.
-* The next step depends if you are on Mac or Windows:
+* The next step depends if you're on Mac or Windows:
     * On Visual Studio for Mac, open the context menu on the **google-services.json** file then select **GoogleServicesJson** in **Build Action**.
     * On Visual Studio for Windows, select the **google-services.json** file in the Solution explorer.
 In **Properties > Advanced > Build Action**, select **GoogleServicesJson**.